swrlab/swrlab/PRINCIPLES.md

 Our main tool to containerize and virtualize services is Docker.
 We use those containers to deploy them on a wide range of computing options that boost portability between cloud providers and platforms.

-We test and support new networking and technology developments such as TLS 1.3, IPv6, HTTP/3 and QUIC to improve the security and delivery of our services.
+We test and support new networking and technology developments such as _TLS 1.3_, _IPv6_, _HTTP/3_ and _QUIC_ to improve the security and delivery of our services.

 ## Transparency & Open Source